SabinaWinehouse/spring_code_jam_22/README.md

 # spring_code_jam_22

-## Terry Tegegne's homepage is a project of Spring Code Jam 2022
+## Terry Tegegne's homepage is a project of Spring Code Jam 2022 made by students of Practicum course

 ### Project features